Denperidge/community-pinboard/README.md

   - Stored in **UTC**, specifically ms since a consistent startpoint
   - ~~Can **parse (UTC) strings with timezone** information,~~ but will *still* store this as UTC internally
   - Update: it was parsing utc string wrong.
+  - new Date().getTimezoneOffset() is based on TZ environment variable
 - `data/pins/*.json`
   - Stores the date based on JavaScript's JSON.stringify
   - Stores as an UTC string with **no timezone** information